Ibrahim278/Early-Lung-Cancer-Diagnosis-using-ANNs/README.md

 # Early-Lung-Cancer-Diagnosis-using-ANNs
 This project focuses on developing an ANN Model for Early Lung Cancer Diagnosis

-Worked on my 4-month thesis on detecting early lung cancer using ANNs.
 The aim of the project was to train and test a robust Deep Learning Model that can assist radiologists in detecting lung cancer by scanning X-Rays and CT Scans.
 The datasets used in this project are publicly available on the LIDC-IDRI Database.

 The tools and technologies used in this study are:
  - Python